 Julie Feeney's sell-out shows on both sides of the Atlantic have received rave reviews whether solo, with ensemble, with choirs or with full orchestra and she composes, arranges and orchestrates all of her own music.
 Her 3 albums have been widely critically acclaimed internationally, receiving numerous awards and she has created a whole host of stunning music videos to accompany them.
-Her opera ‘BIRD’ goes into full production in 2016.
+Her opera ‘BIRD’ goes into full production in 2017.
 Sharp witted, unpretentious and fiercely passionate, Julie Feeney is a genuine artist and a hugely enjoyable performer.
-Spring 2015 sees her perform in Amsterdam and New York and she premieres in Dublin her brand new one woman show which will run for 10 nights.
+2015 saw her perform her own shows in Amsterdam, Mexico, Italy, all over Ireland and New York numerous times and she premiered in Dublin her one woman show which ran for 17 performances.

 Her third album Clocks went straight to No. 1 in the Independent Irish Album Charts on its Irish release.
 It was voted ‘Best Album' in The Irish Times ‘Album of the Year' as voted by The Irish Times readers and it was also shortlisted for the Choice Music Prize.
 Julie is winner of the Choice Music Prize for ‘Irish Album of the Year' for her self-produced debut album 13 songs on which she played most of the instruments herself.
 Her second album pages was shortlisted for the Irish Album Of The Year prize and featured in '101 Irish Albums You Must Hear Before You Die' by Liberties Press.